• Skip to primary navigation

 • Return the empty pot to medium heat.
 Add the cream to the pot and heat just until warmed, about 1-2 minutes.
 Once warmed, remove the pot from the heat and set the cream aside for later.

-• Add the potatoes back to the empty pot and lightly mash with a whisk to break up the potatoes.
-Add in the room temperature butter and continue to mash and stir with the whisk until the butter is fully incorporated.
-Add the warm cream, salt, and pepper and continue to mash until smooth.
+• Add in the room temperature butter and continue to mash and stir with the whisk until the butter is fully incorporated.

 Tips & Notes: